Eppo-exp/eppo-docs/docs/experiment-analysis/configuration/filter-assignments-by-entry-point.md

 ## Entry point for a sample size calculation

 Before you run a test, we recommend that you check how sensitive that experiment can be using our [Sample size calculator](/statistics/sample-size-calculator/).
-Knowing how large an effect you can detect let you prioritise testing impactful, detectable changes.
+Knowing how large an effect you can detect let you prioritize testing impactful, detectable changes.
 When the change will only be visible after the assignment, you can define an [Entry Point](/statistics/sample-size-calculator/setup#creating-entry-points) to measure the sensitivity of the test more accurately.